Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 - Increase outreach volume — The rep should now be working a full sequence cadence across 75-100 active prospects.
 Activity metrics should be tracking towards 60-70% of full ramped expectations.

 - Cold calling confidence — By Week 7, the rep should be comfortable making 30-40 dials per day.
 Not every call will be good, but the fear and hesitation should be diminishing.
-If it is not, more role-play and call review sessions are needed.
+ZoomInfo's cold-calling benchmarks suggest reps need at least 6-8 conversations a day to develop pattern recognition for objections, so volume matters here.
+If the hesitation is not diminishing, more role-play and call review sessions are needed.

 - Objection handling — By now, the rep has heard the common objections multiple times.
 Work with them to build and refine their objection handling playbook.
 The top 10 objections and effective responses should be documented and practised.